Ecora Resources PLC Announces Phalaborwa Rare Earths Project Update

-LONDON, UK / ACCESS Newswire / November 24, 2025 / Ecora (LSE:ECOR)(TSX:ECOR)(OTCQX:ECRAF) a critical minerals focused royalty company, notes the press release issued today by Rainbow Rare Earths Limited ("Rainbow") announcing that the inclusion of yttrium in the Phalaborwa project's SEG+ mixed rare earth product could add +US$30 million to the project's estimated EBITDA.
+LONDON, UK / ACCESS Newswire / November 25, 2025 / Ecora (LSE:ECOR)(TSX:ECOR)(OTCQX:ECRAF) a critical minerals focused royalty company, notes the press release issued today by Rainbow Rare Earths Limited ("Rainbow") announcing the selection of solvent extraction as the rare earth oxide separation route for the Phalaborwa project to produce separated NdPr oxide and the SEG+ Group at +99.5% purity, allowing for the finalisation of the project flowsheet and subsequent completion of the definitive feasibility study.

 Ecora holds a 0.85% Gross Revenue Royalty on the Phalaborwa project.